ubaldot/vim-poptools/README.md

 You can for example specify `g:poptools_config['preview_grep'] = true, g:poptools_config['preview_recent_files'] = false,`
 to have a preview window in your grep result list, but not in the recent files list.

+You can avoid using syntax highlight in the preview window by setting `g:poptools_config['preview_syntax'] = false`.
+This is useful in case you are encountering troubles when using the preview window.

 Here is an example of configuration:

 ### grep command